 I maintained my loss for about 2 years and then halfway through 2015, I got more and more lenient and the weight started to creep back on.
 I could tell you that it was because I moved houses, or it was summer, and then the holidays happened but really those are just excuses.
 I was no longer making my health a priority.
 By the end of the year I had gained 36 pounds back.
 I realized I was letting things get out of control and I was so angry at myself for essentially undoing everything I had worked so hard for.
 I knew I needed some accountability and that’s when I created my Instagram account which eventually led me here, typing away on this blog.
 I have learned so much since starting that account and I have met some truly amazing people.
 After creating my Instagram, I rediscovered the motivation I had been lacking.
 I lost the 36 pounds and then some.
 I’ve learned so much more about fitness and strength training and now that I have incorporated those elements into my life, I have seen a difference in my body that I may not have seen if I was only using the scale to measure progress.
 I recently received my certification from NASM as a Certified Personal Trainer, which is so crazy to me considering where I started!

-It is so crazy to me that I share this part of my life with almost 40,000 people.
+It is so crazy to me that I share this part of my life with over 40,000 people.
 I am thankful everyday that I decided to put myself out there because connecting with other like-minded individuals has meant so much to me.
 What I want more than anything is for anyone else who is where I started, desperately wanting to change, to know that it is possible.
 I know it’s cliche but if I can, anyone can.
 I thought I was just destined to be bigger my whole life.
 Then I realized I was worth so much more than what I was settling for.
 I am SO excited to share the rest of this journey with you all and I couldn’t be happier that you guys are here with me!
 Thank you so much for stopping by!